hoodiecrow/ANStoX/README.md

 ### Pulled text

 The `` PT `` tag is different.
-In no script is its contents output.
-Instead, one uses `` MD `` inside it to get the documentation scripts to output the text.
-The point of using is that it adds formatting around the text within it: for Markdown and html it is a preceding and a succeeding horizontal rule; for (La)TeX it's the beginning and end of the `` pulledtext `` environment.
+It isn't treated as a content tag.
+Instead, one puts it around a short range of documentation text.
+The point of using it is that it adds formatting around the text within it: for Markdown and html it is a preceding and a succeeding horizontal rule; for (La)TeX it's the beginning and end of the `` pulledtext `` environment.
+The end result is a bit of text which is marked off, like an aside.